 General Laboratory Description

-Dr. Pineda directs the Occupational Therapy NICU Laboratory, which seeks to better understand the effects of the environment, medical conditions and interventions on brain structure and functional outcome of the developing infant.
+Dr. Bobbi Pineda directs the Occupational Therapy NICU Laboratory, which seeks to better understand the effects of the environment, medical conditions and interventions on brain structure and functional outcome of the developing infant.
 Most of the current work involves premature infants born prior to 32 weeks gestation (two months early).
 Neurobehavioral examinations and feeding evaluations are important components of measuring early function.
-Measuring maternal, social, environmental and medical factors as well as long-term outcomes is also an important part of the lab’s work.
+Measuring maternal, social, environmental and medical factors, as well as long-term outcomes, is also an important part of the lab’s work.

 General Description of Student Activities

 Students will learn about the NICU environment and early premature infant development, as well as team dynamics, and how to interact in the NICU setting.
 After acclimating to the NICU environment and understanding the complexities of interacting with this fragile population, students may have the opportunity to participate in providing sensory interventions to preterm infants, based on current projects that are underway, and/or learning neurobehavioral assessments.